 allowed a new study to develop a novel breath test to identify infected

+individuals and diagnose malarial infection.
 The diagnostic test was a success in diagnosing malaria in a group of

 African children, says the study that was presented at the American Society of

 Tropical Medicine and Hygiene (ASTMH) Annual Meeting.

 The "breathprint"For the first time the study was able to identify a set of compounds in the human breath that could serve as markers to diagnose malarial infection.
 This study is also the first to discover that infected people have a distinct breath, they call the "breathprint."
 Just like the DNA blueprint inside of us gives information on the genetic level, the breathprint gives information on whether the person is affected with malaria or not.